Staten Island Campus

 As one of the best and brightest members of our St. John's community, you might be interested in a special opportunity to engage in a once-in-a-lifetime study abroad experience – one especially designed to recognize your commitment to success as well as the leadership you have demonstrated through your academic achievement at St. John's.

-The Vice-Provost of the Staten Island campus, Dr. James O’Keefe, is excited to announce the spring 2016 Vice Provost’s International Fellowship Program.
-This program is designed to give Staten Island students—both undergraduate and graduate—the opportunity to celebrate their St. John’s University experience with a week-long study abroad program in Paris, France!
-Though the program is centered on a Criminal Justice course, we encourage all eligible SJU Staten Island Campus students to apply.
+The Vice-Provost of the Staten Island campus, Dr. James O’Keefe, is excited to announce the spring 2017 Vice Provost’s International Opportunities Program.
+This program is designed to give Staten Island students—both undergraduate and graduate—the opportunity to celebrate their St. John’s University experience with a week-long study abroad program in Rome, Italy!
+Though the program is centered on a Government and Politics course, we encourage all eligible SJU Staten Island Campus students to apply.

-The best part about the program is that participants are only required to pay a $500 program fee and their airfare to and from Paris– nearly all other expenses are funded by the subsidy.
+The best part about the program is that participants are only required to pay a $500 program fee and their airfare to and from Rome – nearly all other expenses are funded by the subsidy.

 Tuition for undergraduate students will be included in your normal semester tuition bill as long as you meet full-time student status (12 to 18 credits).
 Graduate students will be billed separately for tuition and fees based on the prevailing cost of tuition for their designated college.

-- Please note: Past Vice Provost Fellowship participants are not eligible to participate in the 2016 Vice Provost Fellowship program.
+- Please note: Past Staten Island Vice Provost Fellowship participants are not eligible to participate in the 2017 Vice Provost International Opportunities program.

-(Please note: students will arrive at the overseas campus on January 4 and depart from campus on January 11.
-Students will likely need to travel one day before the January 4 arrival date.).
+- Please note: students will arrive at the overseas campus on January 3 and depart from campus on January 10.
+Students will likely need to travel one day before the January 3 arrival date.

-Costs: Students are responsible for a $500 program fee, standard tuition and the cost of airfare, plus any incidental costs (souvenirs, some meals, etc.).
+Costs: Students are responsible for a $500 program fee, cost of roundtrip airfare, and standard tuition, plus any incidental costs (i.e. some meals, souvenirs, etc.).

-- Please note: do not purchase airfare until your program has been confirmed to run.
+Group Flight: TBA – Please do not purchase airfare until your program has been confirmed to run

 Visa Requirement: A visa is NOT required for students who are US citizens.
 Non-US citizens should make an appointment with the Office of Global Studies to determine if a visa required and learn how to apply.